Faculty of Applied Mathematics & Control Processes, St.Petersburg State University

 Basic notions.
 Isomorphism.

 Linear dependency, basis.
 Relative linear dependency.
-Linear homogeneous system of equations and its fundamental system of solutions
+System of linear homogeneous and its fundamental system of solutions

 Sum and intersection of subspaces.
-Linear inhomogeneous system of equations.
+System of linear inhomogeneous equations.

 Direct sum of subspaces